 The image above shows the Requirements section of the Recruitment tab once Connection Speed Requirements have been set.
 Here, we can see that only participants with a minimum speed of 5Mbps will be able to participate in the experiment.

-Time Limit, found on your experiment recruitment page, allows you to automatically reject participants who do not complete your experiment, or who take longer to complete it than is considered reasonable.
+The Time Limit setting allows you to automatically reject participants who do not complete your experiment or who take longer than is considered reasonable.

-Additionally, depending on ethics and your recruitment service, you will likely still have to pay participants who only complete the first half of your study for completing the first section, so you may wish to make use of their data.
+Additionally, depending on ethics and your recruitment service, you will likely still have to pay participants who only complete the first half of your study, so you may wish to make use of their data rather than rejecting them.